Snake Lily Iris

 - Flower Description:

-- 1-several flowers at the top of a naked stem in bracteated heads.
-Perianth tubular with 6-parted segments with 3 outer, spreading or pendent "falls" that are narrowed basally into a haft, are spreading to deflexed above, are bearded or with colored trichomes or crest, or are lacking these traits often with basal medial color patch.
-3 inner, erect "standards", variously colored, clawed, and reduced.
-Stamens 3, styles 3, petaloid, overarching falls.
+- One to several flowers at the top of a naked stem in bracteate heads.
+Perianth tubular with 6-parted segments with three pendent "falls" that are narrowed basally into a shaft, are spreading to deflexed above, are bearded or with colored trichomes or crest, or are lacking these traits often with a basal medial color patch.
+Three inner, erect "standards", variously colored, clawed and reduced.
+Three stamens, three styles, petaloid, overarching falls.

 -